philc/vimium/CONTRIBUTING.md

  1. `cake build` to compile `*.coffee` to `*.js`
  1. `cake test` to run the tests.

-## Development tips

- 1. Run `cake autobuild` to watch for changes to coffee files, and have the .js files automatically regenerated

 ## Code Coverage

-Bugs and features are not the only way to contribute -- more tests are always welcome.
 You can find out which portions of code need them by looking at our coverage reports.
-To generate these reports:
+To generate these
+reports:

  1. Download [JSCoverage](http://siliconforks.com/jscoverage/download.html) or `brew install jscoverage`
  1. `npm install temp`
  1. `cake coverage` will generate a coverage report in the form of a JSON file (`jscoverage.json`), which can then be viewed using [jscoverage-report](https://github.com/int3/jscoverage-report).
 See jscoverage-report's [README](https://github.com/int3/jscoverage-report#jscoverage-report) for more details.

-## Pull Requests

-When you're done with your changes, send us a pull request on Github.
-Feel free to include a change to the CREDITS file with your patch.

 ## Coding Style